-Are you financing a new home?
+Are you thinking about financing your new home?
 Brian L. A. Wess can help.

-I'm well-connected with many lenders in the Colorado Springs area, and they've helped me recognize a few things that can make the loan application process effortless.
+I have a close business relationship with various lenders in the Colorado Springs area, and they've helped me recognize some things that can make the loan application process a breeze.

-1 – Compose a list of questions regarding your loan program
+1 – Compile a list of questions about your loan program

-If you find that you do not perfectly understand the ins and outs of the different programs, be sure you bring a list of questions with you.
+If you find that you do not entirely realize the ins and outs of all the different programs, make sure to have a list of questions.

-When you lock in a rate, it designates that a mortgage lender holds to the interest rates for the loan – often at the time the loan application is presented.
+Locking in a rate denotes that the mortgage lender commits to the mortgage interest rates for the loan – ordinarily at the time the loan application is presented.

 By floating the rate, you can lock the rate anytime between the day you apply for the loan and the issuing of closing documents.
-Those who choose to float think that interest rates will fall in the near future.
+Those who choose to float presume interest rates will dip in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-3 – Determine if you want to pay additional points to decrease your rate
+3 – Decide if you want to pay additional points to decrease your rate

-Getting a loan requires a lot of paperwork, so you should spend some time getting all your documents together.
-Click here to get a list of common loan documentation.
+Getting a loan requires lots of paperwork, so you should take some time to get all your documents together.
+Click here for a list of common loan documentation.